Marriage & Civil Partnership Abroad

 You should expect to receive your Certificate of Freedom for your marriage abroad within 8weeks of the date of marriage if submitted within the correct timeframe.

-The German authorities tend not to give a date for the marriage until you have obtained an apostilled Certificate of Freedom to Marry.
-An apostille is a stamp placed on the certificate.
+The German authorities tend not to give a date for the marriage until you have obtained a Certificate of Freedom to Marry.

 To apply for a Certificate of Freedom to Marry, you must complete an online questionnaire about yourself and your upcoming marriage or civil partnership.